 1) A blank (unscented) inhaler stick, whether it's in simple plastic or long lasting aluminium.
 Each inhaler comes with a textile wick, and an airtight cover to keep your oils fresh as long as possible.

 2) Essential oil or an oil blend, to suit whatever purpose you're looking to treat.
-We've added a list of recipes at the bottom of the page for some ideas, or visit our PURE BLENDS or OILS 4 KIDS sections to see some of the pre-made oil blends we have listed.
+We've added a list of recipes at the bottom of the page for some ideas, or visit our PURE BLENDS or OILS 4 KIDS sections to see some of our pre-made oil blends.